Vancouver Island and Coast Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-from a year ago.
+The Employment Rate decreased by 1.9 percentage points from a year ago.

-increased by 0.9 percentage points
+The Unemployment Rate increased by 0.9 percentage points from a year ago.

-decreased by 1.5 percentage points
+The Participation Rate decreased by 1.4 percentage points year-over-year.

 Loading...

-Data source: Statistics Canada - Labour Force Survey February, 2026
+Data source: Statistics Canada - Labour Force Survey April, 2026

 Economic region